Nevada Can you legally sell food from home in Nevada?

 There are four health districts that register cottage food operations in the state.
 Before an operation can sell in a region, they must be registered with that region’s health district.
 Some districts charge for registration, while others offer it for free.

 Selling Where can you sell homemade food products?

 Internet or phone sales are only allowed when the product gets exchanged in-person.

 You may offer food samples at events, but they must be prepared in individual, closed, disposable containers at your home, and the samples may only be opened by the consumer.
 If you want to offer samples in an open container, then you need to get a temporary food permit.

 You can sell anywhere in the state, but you must get registered in districts that are outside your own if you sell there.
 See the business section for more details.

-Home-canned goods may not be used in any of your products.
+Jams, jellies, and other preserves cannot contain vegetables.
+Home-canned goods cannot not be used in any of your products.

 Even though it is not required, the health department encourages CFOs to get some form of food safety training.